sam-w-thomas/samwthomas.com/content/posts/spof-networkx-detection.md

 * Directed Graphs - edges have a concept of direction
 * Undirected Graphs - edges have no concept of direction

+Example of a basic graph.
 ![Basic graph](/graph.PNG)

 Here is the graph, but it's in it's (physical) network form.
 ![Graph covnereted to a (basic) physical view of a network](/network_graph.PNG)

 For the purposes of simplicity, all graphs in this post will be undirected graphs.
-Although, we could use a Directed Graph to represent receive and transmit.
+Although, we could use a directed Graph to represent receive and transmit.

-## Converting a TCP/IP network to a graph - Theory
+## Converting a TCP/IP network to a graph

-Now, you can't convert a TCP/IP network to just a single graph; We have control, data and management planes for a reason.
+Now, you can't convert a TCP/IP network into just a single graph; We have control, data and management planes for a reason.

 However, we can convert parts of a network to a single graph.
-For example, the IPv4 layer or the [OSPF Link State Database](https://hbristoweu.wordpress.com/2020/09/19/visualising-the-ospf-lsdb-with-python-textfsm-networkx-and-pygraphviz-and-yaml-dumping-the-lsdb/). *We will create a single graph at the IPv4 layer*.
+For example, the IPv4 layer or the [OSPF Link State Database](https://hbristoweu.wordpress.com/2020/09/19/visualising-the-ospf-lsdb-with-python-textfsm-networkx-and-pygraphviz-and-yaml-dumping-the-lsdb/).
+We shall create a single graph at the IPv4 layer in this blog post.

 However, to increase complexity and ability, you could layer graphs.
-As you'd expect, graph theory already has a word and ability for this already - Multilayer graphs.
+As you'd expect, graph theory has a word and ability for this already - Multilayer graphs.
 ![Example of a Multilayer Graph](https://i0.wp.com/braph.org/wp-content/uploads/2022/04/multiplex.png)

 ## Converting a TCP/IP network to a graph - Implementation